 The sweating, middle-aged man glanced at Alex and then at Rachel.
 She leaned far over the bar toward him.
 “But I, kind sir, would like a Jack and Coke instead of a beer.”

-The bartender’s glance took in her happy smile, browned shoulders, and the swell of breasts against her yellow tank top.
+The bartender’s glance took in her happy smile, browned shoulders, and the swell of breasts against the yellow tank top.
 He said, “One Jack and Coke.
 Three drafts,” and turned to pour their drinks.

 Shelly stage-whispered, “Score!”